nmeum/editline-tabcomp/README.md

 layer and I just wanted to archive this code somewhere in case it is useful for someone else.

+## Status

+I don't use this myself anymore but I am not aware of any bugs.

 ## Features

 * Simple API.